ACEP - Teaching Fellowship

 Registration is limited.
 Classes fill rapidly on a first-come, first-serve basis.
 Class slots are filled from the waiting list.
 You will be contacted as soon as a slot is available.
 Course dates are set approximately a year in advance.

-Your registration fee covers the entire cost of the 11-day, two-session, program and includes a comprehensive manual and up to 78.75 hours of ACEP Category 1 credit.
+Your registration fee covers the entire cost of the 11-day, two-session.
 Meals and living expenses are not included.

 Cancellation with full refund will be accepted only if written notice is received 30 days prior to the workshop start date.
 Cancellations received with less than a 30 day notice are subject to a $500 cancellation fee.
 You can avoid this penalty by substituting another faculty member from your institution.
 All registrants must be prepaid.